-Response: Yes, Sunflower has more than one supplier of the raw materials.
-The price differences between these suppliers are due to different qualities, different producers and costs of transportation.
+Yes, the Respondent has more than one supplier of the raw materials.
+The Respondent does not know the reasons of price differences between these suppliers.

 c) Describe in detail your business' purchase procedures of the raw materials and the considerations in selecting a supplier.
 If it is by tenders, provide details of the criterion/conditions.